sangeetha190/AWS-Task-4/README.md

    - ![image](https://github.com/user-attachments/assets/4bea5ab4-c0f5-4a54-b977-ac8602a4b359)
 - 3️⃣ Check if the new volume appears as "Unallocated".
-- 4️⃣ If unallocated, right-click on it → Select "New Simple Volume" → Format as NTFS. follow the "Open Command Prompt as Administrator to make Disk to Online" this steps
+- 4️⃣ If unallocated, right-click on it → Select "New Simple Volume" → Format as NTFS.
+- Follow the "Open Command Prompt as Administrator to make Disk to Online" this steps
 ![image](https://github.com/user-attachments/assets/5798aec7-14d0-409d-bfde-2633add94048)